c1ifx/DeleteAllDiscordDM/readme.md

 If you have issues or just need help [open an issue here](https://github.com/victornpb/deleteDiscordMessages/issues)

-> A few extra generous people asked for this, so here you can [buy me a coffee](https://www.buymeacoffee.com/vitim).
+> A few extra generous people asked for this.
 Thank you!
 You'll be in my special list ^_^

 \* Looking for the old Copy/Paste version? [here](./help/copyPaste.md)